Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 9 - Debugging with Stackdriver Debugger.md

 We find our log
 ![Log](https://i.imgur.com/kRHdSoJ.png)

 this tells us the application is indeed receiving the file.
-A
+A bad example however, it helps, in this case it is evident that the application accepts only jpeg and we are uploading a png.
+We upload a jpeg.

 ### Enable Cloud Monitoring
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwNDY1MDA4MiwtMTMwNTEyMTUzNSwtMT
+eyJoaXN0b3J5IjpbLTEwMTI3NzkyNCwtMTMwNTEyMTUzNSwtMT
 c4MjYwNDUxMiwtMTY3Nzg1ODQ4OCwtOTQ2NTU0Mjg3LDE1NjUy
 OTUzOCwxNzE0NjI2Mzg4LDMxNDEwMTY0NSwtMjA4ODc0NjYxMl
 19